An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 In this article I discuss various checks that SQL Server could perform when you create an SQL module (that is, a stored procedure, trigger etc) that would help you to find stupid errors early.
-By finding the errors earlier you would be more productive, and your testing colleagues will never have to deal with your typos.
+By finding the errors earlier you would be more productive – and your testers will never have to deal with your silly goofs.

 SET STRICT_CHECKS ON would be a compile-time setting.
 When a batch is entered and parsed, a number of things that goes unnoticed today would yield a compilation error or possibly a warning.
 This applies to CREATE PROCEDURE, CREATE FUNCTION etc as well as ad-hoc batches.